Rules and Policies

 Schools are charged with the responsibility of maintaining a safe environment in which learners can learn and grow.
 Any behavior that threatens or jeopardizes the safety of the learners will not be tolerated.
 Because the school is a community of individuals, it is inevitable that conflicts will occur.
 We strive to resolve these conflicts in a non-aggressive and productive manner that results in a positive learning experience.
 However, learners who fight in school, on school grounds, on the way to and from school, on the bus, or at school activities, face the possibility of having charges filed with the local magistrate in addition to a school disciplinary assignment.

 Unlawful harassment is not tolerated.
 The term harassment includes but is not limited to slurs, jokes, or other verbal, graphic or physical conduct relating to an individual’s race, color, religion, ancestry, sex, national origin, age or handicap/disability.
 The complaint procedures for unlawful harassment are detailed in the Ligonier Valley School District Policy Manual, Policy No. 248, available in the school office, library, or central office.

 The middle school staff makes every effort to keep our school a bully-free environment.
-Students participate in bullying prevention activities through the LVMS HALT!
+Learners participate in bullying prevention activities through the LVMS HALT!
 Program.

-Any student found in possession of a weapon, including possessing a weapon in the student's locker or back pack, will be dealt with according to the guidelines set forth in the policy and procedures established by the school board.
-Students who bring a weapon onto school grounds or are found to be in possession of a weapon may face out of school suspensions, a one-year expulsion from school, and notification of the police for criminal prosecution.
+Any learner found in possession of a weapon, including possessing a weapon in the learner's locker or back pack, will be dealt with according to the guidelines set forth in the policy and procedures established by the school board.
+Learners who bring a weapon onto school grounds or are found to be in possession of a weapon may face out of school suspensions, a one-year expulsion from school, and notification of the police for criminal prosecution.
 Parents are also reminded that it is unlawful to possess or transport firearms on school grounds.
 This also applies to weapons covered by permits.